Oil prices fall on U.S.-China tensions, weak factory data

 Oil is usually priced in dollars so a stronger greenback makes crude more expensive for buyers with other currencies.

-(Reporting by Bozorgmehr Sharafedin, additional reporting by Roslan Khasawneh in Singapore and Sonali Paul in Melbourne; Editing by Emelia Sithole-Matarise)
+(Reporting by Bozorgmehr Sharafedin, additional reporting by Roslan Khasawneh in Singapore and Sonali Paul in Melbourne; Editing by Emelia Sithole-Matarise and David Evans)